-Below are some of the best people we can think of, the 2013 Washington Bus Interns!
-Watch for them at events around the city registering hundreds of young voters or throwing the next great party for a purpose.
+Below are some of the best people we can think of, the 2014 Washington Bus Winterns!
+Come catch them at a phone bank at the Bus Office, getting folks to talk to their legislators about awesome bills, or throwing the next great party for a purpose.
 Want to apply to be a Bus intern?
 Head on right over here for more.

 Dagmawit Kemal, nicknamed Dee, is currently a Junior at Garfield High School.
 She was born in Ethiopia and moved to Seattle at the age of 3.
 On her free time, she enjoys researching the happenings of the world, jamming out with her friends and social networking!
 Now the Scheduling Intern for the Bus, Dee is hoping not only to restart the Hella Bus Blog with her fellow Intern Isabella, but make it the best blog on the Internet!

 Emma Kibort-Crocker grew up in Seattle, and after graduating high school, spent a year in Rhode Island working with City Year.
 Missing Seattle, she headed back to the great ol' PNW to attend the UW where she is currently a sophomore.
 When Emma's not rocking out as the Parliament Lead intern, she enjoys exploring the outdoors, singing with (not to) Beyonce, and finding the best pizza joints in town.